“Arviem is like the crystal ball of supply chain managers”

 When and why did you found your company?

-Stefan Reidy, Arviem: Prior to starting the company in 2008, I was developing cargo and container tracking solutions at IBM and gained a lot of expertise.
+Stefan Reidy, Arviem: Prior to starting the company in 2008, I was developing cargo and container tracking solutions at IBM and gained a lot of expertise (read more about starting a business in Switzerland).
 I know how crucial logistics management is for business today as with globalization also supply chains have become more global.
 There is some competition in the market, but no one is offering cargo monitoring and supply chain visibility as a service.
 I was convinced that our solution would surpass the competition especially because our hassle free service enables our clients to digitalize parts of their supply chain without having to invest into new technologies, hardware or staff.

 What does winning the i4Challenge mean to you?